William Cathcart (Royal Navy officer): Death

 Cathcart was appointed as post-captain on HMS Clorinde, captured along with the Surveillante, after foundering on rocks while attempting escape from a joint British and Haitian siege of Santo Domingo, under the command of Emmanuel Halgan, in 1803.
 The ship was recovered and was then transferred to Jamaica during which time Cathcart assumed charge of the ship.
-However, before he could ascend fully to his new command, Cathcart contracted yellow fever, a viral infection carried by mosquitoes, which proved fatal.
+However, before he could ascend fully to his new command, Cathcart contracted yellow fever, which proved fatal.
 The Cathcart genealogical entry for him states that,"This gallant young officer fell a victim to the yellow fever, at Jamaica, when in command of the Clorinde frigate, with the rank of post-captain, 5th June 1804, in his 22d year, unmarried."